yampelo/beagle/docs/configuration.md

 # Configuration

-All configuration entries can be modified by setting enviroment variables that follow the following format (double underscores):
+All configuration entries can be modified by setting environment variables that follow the following format (double underscores):

 ```
 BEAGLE__{SECTION}__{KEY}